Saimon-bd/DevOps-Zero-To-Hero/README.md

         -p tcp -m tcp --dport 5000 \
         -j DNAT --to-destination 192.168.1.10:5000
 # -p specifies a port type and --dport specifies the destination port
-# -j specifies the target DNAT to jump to destination IP with port.
+# -j specifies the target DNAT to jump to the destination IP with port.

-# from my laptop
+# From my laptop
-# now I can connect the destination with port.
+# Now I can connect the destination with the port.
-# We successfully recieved traffic from internet inside container network
+# We successfully received traffic from the internet inside the container network

 telnet 65.2.35.192 5000
 Trying 65.2.35.192...
 Connected to 65.2.35.192.
-Escape character is '^]'.
+The escape character is '^]'.
 ```

 #### Now the hands on completed; What we achieve:
 - the host can send traffic to any application inside network namespaces
-- the application inside network namespaces can comunicate with host applications and another network namespaces applications
+- the application inside network namespaces can communicate with host applications and other network namespaces applications
 - an application inside the network namespaces can connect to the internet
 - an application inside the network namespaces can listen for request from the outside internet
-- Finally we understand how Docker or some other container tool done networking under the hood.
-They automate the whole process for us when we give command like "Docker run -p 5000:5000 frontend-app"
+- Finally, we understand how Docker or some other container tool done networking under the hood.
+They automate the whole process for us when we give commands like "Docker run -p 5000:5000 frontend-app"

 #### Resources
 - https://man7.org/linux/man-pages/man7/network_namespaces.7.html